Which Laws Does Termly Cover?

 Data Processing Agreements (DPA) If any third party entities process your users’ data, you must create contacts following guidelines outlined by the CDPA, which is achievable using a DPA.
 Termly solutions coming soon!

-Data Subject Access Request (DSAR or SAR) form You must provide users with a clear means for following through on their rights to request to access, correct, or delete their data, which is attainable with DSAR forms.
+Data Subject Access Request (DSAR) form You must provide users with a clear means for following through on their rights to request to access, correct, or delete their data, which is attainable with DSAR forms.
 Free DSAR form for all Termly users

 Who It Effects